Welcome to the Vermont Society of Sons of the American Revolution.

 In the year 2009, responding to a suggestion by the Society's 2nd Vice-President Herman C. Brown to its Board of Managers, the VTSSAR kicked off a project to enhance upon the works of Compatriot Crocket by re-identifying the Revolutionary War Patriots who are buried in Vermont and to perpetually memorized as many of them as possible by creating and/or maintaining accurate genealogical, historic Military Service and referenced biographical memorials on the Website Findagrave.com.

-For a by-name alphabetical listing of Revolutionary War Patriots Buried in Vermont, Findagrave.com Memorials which was created and/or maintained by the VTSSAR, click here.
-For a state listing of the Revolutionary War Patriots buried in Vermont, Findagrave.com memorials are maintained by the VTSSAR, and listed by County and by Town/City, click here.
+For a by-name alphabetical listing of Findagrave.com © Memorials of Revolutionary War Patriots Buried in Vermont, Click Here.
+For a Vermont County/Town listing of the Revolutionary War Patriots buried in Vermont, that is maintained by the VTSSAR Historian, Click Here.
 Identifying all the Revolutionary War Patriots buried in Vermont is a long term on-going work in progress - check our progress by revisiting these sites frequently.